bnaucler/randomslide/CONTRIBUTING.md

 * Binaries can be built with /bin/build.sh and will be placed in /bin

 ## TODO
-* API documentation
+* Generate slides w. numbers
-* API feature request list
+* Different slide types
-* Image uploding functionality
+* Handling of image types/sizes?
-* Refactor main() of rsserver.go
+* Refactoring image handler

 ## IRC
 The main developers can be found in the channel #ljusdal at EFNet.